-Instructors may establish absence policies to conform to the educational goals and requirements of their courses.
-Such policies will ordinarily be set out in the course syllabus.
-Customarily, course syllabi will describe the procedures for giving timely notice of absences, explain how work missed because of an excused absence may be made up, and stipulate any penalty to be assessed for absences.
+Instructors may establish absence policies to conform to the educational goals and requirements of their courses with due consideration of the class's diversity.
+Such policies should be set out in the course syllabus and should include the procedures for giving timely notice of absences, explain how work missed because of an excused absence may be made up, and stipulate any penalty to be assessed for excessive or unexcused absences.